IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 Once your dataverse is ready to go public, go to your dataverse page, click on the "Private" button on the right hand side of the page which should indicate:
 "This dataverse is Private.
 To make it public click 'Publish dataverse' link."

-*Important Note*: Once this dataverse is made public it can no longer be un-published.
+**Important Note**: Once a dataverse is made public it can no longer be un-published.

 .. |image1| image:: ./img/Dataverses-Datasets.png